EVORA-project/evora-ontology/models/docs/File.md

   description:
     name: description
-    description: A short explanation of the characteristics, features, or nature of the current item
+    description: A short explanation of the characteristics, features, or nature of the current item.
     title: description
     comments:
     - Describe this item in few lines.
-This description will serve as a summary to present the resource
+This description will serve as a summary to present the resource.
     exact_mappings:
     - schema:description
     slot_uri: dct:description